kvothesfs/QSR-DC/README.md

 - Log difference of percentual changes
 - Exponentially weighted moving average of log of percentual changes

+We tested different values for the lag periods and the exponential weights.

-These are extracted from the timestamps:
+In addition, the following variables are extracted from the timestamp:

 -Hour of the day
 -Day of the month